Statement on Student Rights and Responsibilities

 14. Shared Responsibility for Violations.
 Enticing, inciting others, abetting, conspiring, being an accessory, or passively witnessing/participating in any act prohibited by the student conduct code is prohibited.

 15. Requests or Orders.
-Refusal to comply with directions, requests, or orders by University officials or law enforcement or failing to identify oneself when requested to do so.
+Refusal to comply with directions, requests, or orders by University officials or law enforcement or failing to identify oneself when requested to do so is prohibited.
 Upon the request of the student questioned, the authorized university official must show identification and state the source of his/her authority.
 Among those officials who may request a student’s ID card are staff members from: Residence Life, Downing Student Union, WKU Food Services, Faculty and Staff, Book Store as well as any staff member within the Division of Student Affairs.

 18. Recreational Mobility.
 Skateboards, skates, and bicycles may be used on sidewalks for safe transportation purposes only.
 When using sidewalks, remember pedestrians have the right of way.
 They may not be used inside buildings or within 50 feet of building entrances.
 Motorized scooters, mopeds, motorcycles, and similarly motorized vehicles are not to be used on sidewalks or in pedestrian traffic areas.
 Motorcycles, scooters, mopeds, and other motorized vehicles must park in parking lots in designated cycle parking areas.
 Registration with WKU Parking and Transportation Services department is required for all motorized vehicles.
 On campus housing residents may only bring one motorized vehicle to campus.